 Under this roof gable is where the commemorative stone was laid.
 Herman goes on to say that this technique was also used on the first substantial dwelling built Australia, Government House in Sydney (now demolished), as it was a favoured device with the Colonial designers.

-When the hospital was moved to Marsden St, the spare land was used to build the Macquarie (Convict) Barracks.
-During this period, the convicts were assigned to day labour so were free to come and go but returned for lodging each night.
+During the construction of the Macquarie (Convict) Barracks, the convicts housed there were assigned to day labour so were free to come and go but returned for lodging each night.
 According to a report in The Advertiser, convicts from the Barracks also worked on the construction of Lennox Bridge and were marched to work each day from the Barracks.

 The building had an interesting history over its 115 years of existence.
 According to NSW State Records, the Barracks was first listed as a Government Institution in June 1884.